zakagan/WordFormable/README.md

 Where S and F are the base string and the path to the given text-file, respectively.
 Replace the underline characters with ending of one of the four produced executables (each representing one solution method):

-1. WordPercentSort
+1. WordPercentPartials
 2. WordPercentTable
-3. WordPercentPrecomputeSort
+3. WordPercentPowerPC
-4. WordPercentPrecomputeTable
+4. WordPercentPowerHP
+5. WordPercentQueue

-Then, printed to the command line, will be the percentage of formable words in F.
+Then, printed to the command line, will be the formable word tokens along with some additional data.

 For example, use the example text file provided and enter: